edwardsharp/youoke/README.md

 ### Development environment

-Run `ng serve` for a the main YOUOKE project.
+Run `ng serve` for the main YOUOKE project.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `ng serve partyline --port 4201` to start the partyline project that allows people to search & queue song requests.

-Run `npm start` to start the ElectronJS dev env.
+Run `npm start` to start the ElectronJS & Angular dev env.

 #### Code scaffolding